MANtor123/Registration_Numbers_webapp/checklist.md

 # CHECKLIST

 ## Introduction
-⋅⋅* Introduction to the app ⋅⋅*
-⋅⋅* What does the app do ⋅⋅*
-⋅⋅* How to use the app
-⋅⋅* Purpose of the app
+Introduction to the app, explaining what it does and to basically to show how to use it.
+Explain the purpose of the app.

 ## File setup
-How to clone or fork file to a local machine
-Which files are in the repository
+How to clone or fork file to a local machine and to see which files are in the repository and what are they for.

 ## Installations